Beyond Statistical Similarity: Rethinking Metrics for Deep Generative Models in Engineering Design: Evaluating Design Quality or Performance

 \subsection{Demonstration of Design Quality Metrics}

-Having introduced a variety of performance and target achievement metrics for DGMs in design, we once again present a 2-dimensional example demonstrating the use of these metrics.
-We select the KNO1 as the objective function~\cite{knowles2006parego} and add it to the 2-dimensional example discussed previously.
+Having introduced a variety of performance and target achievement metrics for DGMs in design, we once again present a two-dimensional example demonstrating the use of these metrics.
+We select the KNO1 test problem as the objective function~\cite{knowles2006parego} with a restrictive minimum performance target of $(0.5, 0.5)$ and add it to the previously discussed two-dimensional example (Figure~\ref{fig:P}, Table~\ref{tab:P}).
 We test a standard GAN, which ignores performance, and a Multi-Objective Performance-augmented Diverse GAN (MO-PaDGAN)~\cite{chen2021mopadgan}, which attempts to generate a diverse set of high-performing designs.
-For target-oriented metrics, we select a fairly demanding performance target of $(0.5, 0.5)$, which is only attainable in small regions of the design space.
-The model and metric parameters are included in the appendix, and the results are plotted and tabulated in Figure~\ref{fig:P} and Table~\ref{tab:P}.
+Model and metric parameters are included in the appendix.
 The MO-PaDGAN largely ignores the two low-performance modes and outperforms the standard GAN in every performance metric tested.
 It achieves a stronger Pareto-optimal set as indicated by the hypervolume metric.
 It generates designs that are, in general, closer to the known Pareto-optimal reference set, as indicated by the generational distance metric.
 Its designs achieve a greater fraction of the performance targets, lie closer to the target boundary, and adhere more closely to the target overall, as indicated by the weighted target achievement rate, signed distance to target, and design target achievement index, respectively.
 These metrics match our intuition and provide a way to quantify differences between different models: A standard GAN underperforms in all metrics, as it only maximizes distribution similarity, without any consideration for other factors such as objectives and targets.
 Note that the GAN would dominate the MO-PaDGAN in almost every statistical similarity metric.
 In design problems, higher functional performance often comes at the expense of statistical similarity.
-Next, having explored metrics to evaluate performance in DGMs, we move on to consider conditioning.